letoram/durden/README.md

 Make sure that arcan is built with support for builtin frameservers for terminal, decode, encode, remoting etc. else those features will be missing.
 Durden probes for available engine features and enables/disables access to these accordingly.
+You can simply check for binaries prefixed with afsrv_

+distr/durden is a support script that can be run to try and automatically set everything up and start.
+It also takes care of relaunch/recover if the program terminated abnormally.

+If you have a system that uses the XDG_ set of directories, the script will build the directory tree in XDG\_DATA\_HOME/arcan, otherwise it will use
+$HOME/.arcan.
+To help debug issues, you can create a 'logs' folder in that directory and both engine output, Lua crash dumps and frameserver execution will be stored there.

+Most configuration should be able to be performed interactively from within the UI itself.
+Should this fail or you set things up in an unrecoverably broken way, you can shutdown arcan and then use the 'arcan_db' tool to access all configuration options:

+     arcan_db show_appl durden
+		 arcan_db add_appl_kv durden my_key

+Or clear all settings and revert to defaults:

+     arcan_db drop_appl durden

+## Manually

-Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.
+Install by adding or symlinking the durden subdirectory of the git epository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.

      arcan /home/myuser/path/to/durden/durden

 Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.

 e.g. arcan -p /home/myuser/stuff durden

 There are numerous other ways for setting this up, see the Arcan wiki and manpages for configuration options.
 If you're "lucky" (linux, normal "no-X" VT, build dependencies fullfilled and KMS/GBM on) the entire process should land in something like:

      git clone https://github.com/letoram/arcan.git
      git clone https://github.com/letoram/durden.git